Logo

 Malware & Phishing Investigation

 Domain names associated with malware command-and-control (C2) or phishing kits are regularly taken down - but DNS history preserves the record of what IPs they pointed to.
-Analysts use this to identify the hosting provider, find other co-hosted malicious domains via Reverse DNS Lookup, and attribute infrastructure to known threat groups.
+Analysts use this to identify the hosting provider, find other co-hosted malicious domains via the Reverse DNS Lookup, and attribute infrastructure to known threat groups.

 Domain Due Diligence & Acquisition